Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 \subsubsection{Triple points protected by \texorpdfstring{$C_n$}{Cn} and mirror symmetry}

-We first discuss the effect of breaking $\mcP\mcT$ symmetry while keeping the rotation symmetry $C_n$.
+We first discuss the effect of breaking $\mcP\mcT$ symmetry while keeping the rotational symmetry $C_n$.
 According to \cref{tab:TP-MPGs}, mirror symmetry $m_v$ is then required to protect TPs.
-The crucial observation is that if both $\mcP\mcT$ and mirror $m_v$ symmetry are present in the little group, then the ICRs are not modified by the removal of $\mcP\mcT$~\cite{Elcoro:2020,Xu:2020}, i.e., the ICRs of the unitary symmetries of the full group are exactly given by the ICRs of the unitary subgroup.
-As a consequence, the classification of TPPs in systems with $m_v$ symmetry based on ICRs is \emph{identical} both with and without $\mcP\mcT$ symmetry; in fact, detailed analysis~\cite{Companion} reveals that the \emph{type} ($\mathsf{A}$ vs.~$\mathsf{B}$) produced by the crossing of specified ICRs is also unaffected by the removal of $\mcP\mcT$.
-Furthermore, the derivation of our results for the hinge-charge jump $\Delta \Qc$ in \cref{tab:HOBBC:Qjump} is based solely on the \emph{rotation} eigenvalues of the ICRs (cf.~\cref{App:Qjump}), which are also unchanged by the removal of $\mcP\mcT$ symmetry.
-Therefore, there can be no change to the jumps in the symmetry indicators, and the results on the hinge-charge jump $\Delta \Qc$ remain unaltered.
-On the other hand, the 2SW monopole charge is not defined in the absence of $\mcP\mcT$ symmetry.
-Therefore, all results in \cref{tab:HOBBC:Qjump} except for the last row apply to systems with mirror $m_v$ symmetry but no $\mcP\mcT$ symmetry.
+The crucial observation is that if both $\mcP\mcT$ and mirror $m_v$ symmetry are present in the little co-group, then the ICRs are not modified by the removal of $\mcP\mcT$~\cite{Elcoro:2021,Xu:2020}, i.e., the ICRs of the unitary symmetries of the full group are exactly given by the ICRs of the unitary subgroup.
+As a consequence, the classification of TPPs in systems with $m_v$ symmetry based on ICRs is \emph{identical} both with and without $\mcP\mcT$ symmetry; in fact, detailed analysis~\cite{Lenggenhager:2022:TPClassif} reveals that the \emph{type} ($\mathsf{A}$ vs.~$\mathsf{B}$) produced by the crossing of specified ICRs is also unaffected by the removal of $\mcP\mcT$.
+An analogous statement also applies to the result that the ICR combination $(E;A,B)$ is necessarily gapless, see \cref{App:Euler-monopole:PT-absence}.

+To derive the hinge-charge jumps $\Delta \Qc$ associated with TPPs protected by $m_v$ symmetry without $\mcP\mcT$, we should, in principle, repeat the above-described analysis (detailed in \cref{App:Qjump}) with the symmetry-indicator formulas that do not assume time-reversal symmetry, i.e., \cref{App:eq:Qcorner3,App:eq:Qcorner4,App:eq:Qcorner6}, and the ICRs of the point groups without $\mcP\mcT$ symmetry.
+However, as described in the previous paragraph, the ICRs (and therefore the rotation eigenvalues) are identical to the ICRs of the corresponding point groups \emph{with}~$\mcP\mcT$ symmetry, such that \cref{App:eq:Qcorner4,App:eq:Qcorner6} still simplify to \cref{App:eq:Qcorner4_TRS,App:eq:Qcorner6_TRS}.
+This implies that the jumps in the symmetry indicators are not changed when breaking $\mcP\mcT$ symmetry while keeping the rotational symmetry $C_n$, and the hinge-charge jumps $\Delta \Qc$ remain unaltered as well.
+On the other hand, the monopole charges are not defined in the absence of $\mcP\mcT$ symmetry.
+Therefore, all results in \cref{tab:HOBBC:Qjump} except for the last two rows apply to systems with mirror $m_v$ symmetry but no $\mcP\mcT$ symmetry.